lucaong/jquery-machine/README.md

 Motivation
 ==========

-As Web developers striving to build beautiful and usable apps, we are often confronted with the design of fairly complex client-side UI widgets, transitioning between multiple states in response to various events.
+As Web developers striving to build beautiful and usable apps, we are often confronted with the design of fairly complex client-side UI widgets, transitioning between different states in response to various events.
 Often that leads to spaghetti JavaScript code which is difficult to maintain, and sometimes we even find ourselves surrending to second-best but more manageable solutions.

 Surrender no more to complexity!
 Here is `jquery-machine`, our neat weapon.